kovalexal/alexander.kovalch.uk/_posts/2024-01-22-sd-finetuning-introduction.md

 You can see that the output results are not very stable, they don't look like a real person's photo.
 From my experience, I see several points of improvement here:

 1. You should use a good starting initialization for newly added embeddings.
 For example, if you are trying to train an embedding that represents a specific person, use the name of a famous person that looks similar.
 In this case, you can even reduce the learning rate, train faster and get more consistent results.
 However, be aware that some textual inversion training scripts (like diffusers [textual_inversion.py](https://github.com/huggingface/diffusers/blob/79df50388df09d9615e3c067695a453bb0a694c0/examples/textual_inversion/textual_inversion.py#L661)) may not allow you to provide multiple tokens for initialization.
 2. Sometimes, when using a higher learning rate, even a good starting initialization may not help.
 You can see that current embeddings can provide messy results, or even generate objects that are not related to your training data.
 In my opinion, this is related to the effect of diffusion loss gradients for unconstrained learnable embeddings.
-I have done several successful experiments, that show that adding some kind of regularization for learnable embeddings that helps them stay in the distribution of other embeddings may greatly help overcome this problem (I used MSE between the mean norm of the leanable embeddings and the mean norm of all other clip encoder embeddings).
+I have done several successful experiments, that show that adding some kind of regularization for learnable embeddings that helps them stay in the distribution of other embeddings may greatly help overcome this problem (I used MSE between the mean norm of the learnable embeddings and the mean norm of all other clip encoder embeddings).

 Pros:
 * *Very lightweight*.
 You only need to train a single layer of a model.
 Then you can store only the embeddings you've trained (their weight can range from a few kilobytes to several hundred of kilobytes).